skejserjensen/cwb-vim/README.md

 2. Configuration
-After the installation is completed is it necessary to set a couple of variables in your .vimrc, although only the full path to CWB as strictly necessary, the values shown being assigned to the variables are the plug-ins default values.
+After the installation is completed, should a couple of variables be added to your .vimrc, although only the full path to CWB is strictly necessary, the values shown being assigned to the variables are the plug-ins default values.

 ```
-"Path to cwb on your system, must be set for the plug-in to work.
+"Path to CWB on your system, must be set for the plug-in to work.
 let g:CWBPath = ""

-"Path to expect on your system, it is only necessary to set this if your system do not have which installed
+"Path to expect on your system, it is only necessary to set this if your system do not have Which installed.
 let g:ExpectPath = system("which expect")

-"Name of buffer used for the output from cwb, the plug-in will clean and use the buffer if it allready exists
+"Name of buffer used for the output from CWB, the plug-in will clean and use the buffer if it allready exists.
 g:CWBOutputBuffer = "__cwb_output__"
 ```